-Each student will have a supervisory committee consisting of their thesis supervisor plus two faculty members appointed to the Faculty of Graduate Studies, of whom one must be a member of the School of Biomedical Engineering, and one will ordinarily not be a member of the School of Biomedical Engineering.
+Each student will have a supervisory committee consisting of their thesis supervisor and co-supervisor plus a minimum of two faculty members appointed to the Faculty of Graduate Studies, one of whom must be a member of the School of Biomedical Engineering, and another with a primary appointment in another department.
 The supervising committee will meet at least twice a year (including September following admission) or when called by any member of this committee or the student.